numfocus/DISC-committee/committee/public-meeting-minutes/2022-07-28-monthly-meeting.md

 * no update

-Meeting adjourned at 20:04 GMT (12:04PM Pacific Time)
+Meeting adjourned at 19:04 UTC